imgruntw/date-time-converter-plugin/README.md

 3. Converting a batch of milliseconds from the clipboard.
 (Ctrl + V or &#8984; + V)

-4. Editable dropdown with some default patterns for the Format cell column.
+4. Editable dropdown with some default format patterns.

+5. Editable dropdown with some default time zones ids.